znep/query-coordinator/README.md

     bundle exec foreman start

+#### Alternatively you can start each process separately

+To start the Rails app:

+    bin/start

-To run the webpack-dev-server:
+To start the webpack-dev-server:

     npm run watch

-- You *must* run the NGINX configuration in [frontend](https://github.com/socrata/frontend) for the dev-server to work.
+> You *must* run the NGINX configuration in [frontend](https://github.com/socrata/frontend) for the dev-server to work.

 We also have a delayed job queue for processing uploaded files.
-Everything but uploading files will work without this.
+Everything but uploading files (which also requires AWS S3 credentials) will work without this.
 The jobs can be processed manually with a rake task:

     bundle exec rake jobs:work